Fijishi-Enterprises/GENO-Energy-Optimization/README.md

 # Backbone

 Backbone is a generic energy network optimization tool written in [GAMS](https://www.gams.com/).
 It has been designed to be highly adaptable in different dimensions: temporal, spatial, technology representation and market design.
 The model can represent stochastics with a [model predictive control method](https://doi.org/10.1016/j.automatica.2008.03.002), with short-term forecasts and longer-term statistical uncertainties.
-Backbone can support multiple different models due to the modifiable temporal structure and varying lengths of the time steps.
+Backbone can support multiple different models (e.g. investment or unit commitment) due to the modifiable temporal structure and varying lengths of the time steps.

 If you use Backbone in a published work, please cite the [following publication](https://doi.org/10.3390/en12173388), which describes the Backbone energy systems modelling framework.